 6th Floor: Strong woman of the Fin de Siecle

-We pay tribute to strong personalities of woman on the 6th floor : the inventor, femme fatale, muse, networker, reformer, Woman here play the most important role.
+We made a tribute to the strong Viennese woman on the 6th floor: the inventor, femme fatale, muse, networker, reformer, Woman here play the most important role.

-Rooms on this floor are dedicated to: The Red archdutchess: illegitimate daughter of Prince Rudolph and the favourite grandchild of Kaiser Franz Josef, later Windischgrätz divorced and remarried to become Elisabeth Petznek alongside her politician husband she became a leading social democrat ; artist, designer and fashion designer Emilia Flögge; first female Nobel Peace Prize recipient Bertha von Suttner; prominent Viennese Salonniere Berta Zuckerkandl-Szeps.
+Rooms on this floor are dedicated to: The Red archdutchess: illegitimate daughter of Prince Rudolph and the favourite grandchild of Kaiser Franz Josef, later Windischgrätz divorced and remarried to become Elisabeth Petznek alongside her politician husband she became a leading social democrat ; artist, designer and fashion designer Emilie Flöge; first female Nobel Peace Prize recipient Bertha von Suttner; prominent Viennese Salonniere Berta Zuckerkandl-Szeps.